qlik-oss/core-website/docs/documentation/apis/data-connector-grpc.md

 [github.com/qlik-ea/mongodb-grpc-connector](https://github.com/qlik-ea/mongodb-grpc-connector)

+!!!
+Tip
-**Note:** For large data sets, it is important to choose a language that meets your performance requirements.
+    For large data sets, it is important to choose a language that meets your performance requirements.
     Although gRPC is a fast protocol, it still comes with some computational overhead, especially in managed/interpreted languages like JavaScript.
     Go seems to be fast enough to saturate a gigabit line, which covers most requirements.
     For large requirements however (10Gbps line or faster), you will need to build your connector using C/C++.